gohilumesh/F-E/README.md

 ```
 Question 26: Print the largest (maximum) hourglass sum found in 2d array.
 ```
+// if arr 6 X 6 then iterate it till 4 X 4    [reduce by two]
+// if arr 8 X 8 then iterate it till 6 X 6    [reduce by two]
 function main(arr) {
     let maxScore = -999;
     for (let i =0; i< 4; i++){